morcs/beautiful-jekyll/_posts/2019-05-02-typing-redux.md

 ---
 layout: post
-title: Typing Redux
+title: Typing Redux Actions and Reducers
 tags: [functional-programming]
 bigimg: /img/bench-couple-date-6051.jpg
 ---

-A lot of people are now using TypeScript when building React apps, but I've noticed that generally people don't add types to their Redux actions and reducers.

-I've done a bit of searching around this and there are definitely people doing it, but the results seem to end up looking quite complicated, and I can see why people give up on it!
+I recently worked on a React project where, like a lot of others it seems, we decided to use TypeScript rather than plain old JavaScript.
+Why?
+The usual reasons for wanting static typing.
+For me, I like having the compiler point out my silly mistakes immediately, rather than waiting to discover them myself (or worse, through bug reports from users) at runtime, then having to trace back and work out what on earth caused them.

+One frustration I had though was how difficult it was to add types/type annotations for Redux actions and reducers.

-This seems a shame because I know from [Elm](https://elm-lang.org/), that adding static typing in this area tends to eliminate an awful lot of common bugs.
+This seems a shame because I know from playing with [Elm](https://elm-lang.org/), that having static types here tends to eliminate an awful lot of common bugs.

-## FP vs OOP?

-Meanwhile, over the last few years, as I've been delving more and more into the world of functional programming, I can't help noticing that whilst at first it feels completely different to object-oriented programming, most of the concepts in the one paradigm actually have parallells on the other.
-It's just that in some cases you have to look quite hard to see them!

-With that in mind, I can't help thinking that whilst Elm is a purely functional language, it should be possible to translate the way Elm uses types in its update funtions (the equivalent of Redux reducers) into the more object-oriented language of TypeScript.
+One example that comes to mind is adding a new action but forgetting to add a new case statement to the reducer.
+If you do the equivalent in Elm, your program won't compile, and it'll tell you exactly where to go and fix it.

+If you do this in Redux?
+Usually everything builds and runs fine, no exceptions are thrown.
+You run the app, click the button/perform the action and nothing happens.
+This behaviour could be the result of various different mistakes, so it often takes a lot of head scratching to track it down.

+It's certainly possible to add the type annotations using TypeScript, [the Redux documentation includes some examples](https://redux.js.org/recipes/usage-with-typescript), but this feels really...complicated!
+Especially when you look at the equivalent in Elm.

+I wonder if it's possible to simplify things by looking at how Elm does it, then trying to translate that to TypeScript instead.

 ## The Experiment

-For this experiment, I'm going to take a reducer from the [Redux Todos Example](https://github.com/reduxjs/redux/tree/master/examples/todos), try implementing it in Elm, then try to recreate the Elm design (and the bonus of type safety) in the Redux version by adding TypeScript.
+To this end, I'm going to take a reducer from the [Redux Todos Example](https://github.com/reduxjs/redux/tree/master/examples/todos).
+Then I'll try implementing the equivalent in Elm.
+Since Elm is strictly typed, I'll have to add types for all of the code.
+Then I'll go back to the Redux vesion, add TypeScript, and see if I can add types in a way that mimics what I ended up with in Elm.

+With that in mind, here's the Redux version in plain JavaScript.

+_N.b.
 For clarity, I've extracted the code dealing with each case/action into its own function (`addTodo` and `toggleTodo`) just so that we can focus on the higher level concepts.
-The actual implementation of these functions isn't really important, but it should be clear what they do.
+The actual implementation of these functions isn't really important, it's the reducer code we care about._

-With that in mind, here's the JavaScript version:

 ```javascript
 const todos = (state = [], action) => {